Discussion in 'Player Created Resources' started by Rinaldi, Sep 5, 2016.

 Spoiler: More Info About the Coded Notes

-If you would like to see more about the mysterious notes, the cypher used to decode the notes, and the deciphered content, then see Daxxe Diggler's post below.
+If you would like to see more about the mysterious notes that have been found so far, the cypher used to decode the notes, and the deciphered content, then see Daxxe Diggler's post below.

 Spoiler: An Undiscovered Zone Related to The Oracle?